restful-open-annotation/spec/data-model.md

         "foaf:homepage":    "http://www.whitehouse.gov/",
         "schema:address":   "1600 Pennsylvania Avenue",
         "schema:telephone": "+1-202-456-1414",
-        "ex:color":         [ "white", "#ffffff" ]
       }
     }

-`@id`, `@type`, `target` and `body` are the core of the model, and knowing these is enough to use and develop for the RESTful OA API.
+`@id`, `@type`, `target` and `body` are the core of the model, and knowing these (and [`@context`](context.html)) is enough to use and develop for the RESTful OA API.
 The following sections on this page describe additional details of the OA model.

 ## Provenance